guochengqian/TENet/README.md

       ```

 2. PixelShift200 data preparation
+   Processing PixelShift200 dataset if you are interested in PixelShift200 benchmark.
    1. Download [Pixelshift200](http://guochengqian.com/pixelshift200).
 They are .mat format, having 4 channels (R, Gr, Gb, B).
 Unzip the .zip file and put all folders inside into one folder called pixelshift200.
 For example, put here `/data/lowlevel/pixelshift200`.

    2. `cd TENet && mkdir data && cd data`

    3. Link PixelShift200 data into ./data/pixelshift200, e.g. `ln -s /data/lowlevel/pixelshift200 pixelshift200`

-   4. Crop images into 512*512, and generate the text file contains the location of each image:
+   4. Crop images into 512*512, and generate the text file that contains the location of each image:

       ```bash
       cd ../datasets